American Fiction (film): Plot

-Agnes moves into an expensive assisted-living facility but adapts poorly.
-Cliff briefly returns to Boston but leaves after Agnes makes a homophobic remark.
+Monk moves Agnes into an expensive assisted-living facility but she adapts poorly.
+Cliff briefly returns to visit, only to quickly leave when Agnes makes a homophobic remark.
 Fuck becomes a bestseller, much to Monk's shock and chagrin.
-Monk's family, friends, and the public remain unaware that he is "Stagg", and the FBI contacts the publisher for information on the whereabouts of "Stagg."
+Monk's family, friends, and the public remain unaware that he is Stagg, and the FBI contacts the publisher for information on Stagg's whereabouts.

 Monk's publisher submits Fuck for the Literary Award, forcing him to judge his own novel.
 After learning that Coraline enjoyed reading Fuck, Monk argues with her over liking it and the two break up.
-The panel's white judges rave over Fuck, though Sintara deems the subject matter "pandering."
-While Monk agrees, he argues that Sintara's book is "trauma porn" and inauthentic to her black middle-class background.
-Sintara counters that she researched her book by interviewing voiceless people and was just giving the market what it wants.
+The panel's white judges rave over Fuck, though Sintara deems the subject matter "pandering".
+Away from the other judges, Monk agrees but he argues that Sintara's book is "trauma porn" and inauthentic to her black middle-class background.
+Sintara counters that she researched her book by interviewing voiceless people and was giving the market what it wants.

-On family housekeeper Lorraine's wedding day, Monk finds Cliff living in Agnes's beach house with two other men, but Lorraine is happy to have him attend the wedding.
-At the reception, Monk and Cliff discuss the impact of their father's suicide, with Cliff encouraging Monk to let people love "all of him."
+On the wedding day of Monk's family housekeeper Lorraine, he finds Cliff living in Agnes's beach house with a pair of strange men, but Lorraine is happy to have him attend the wedding.
+At the reception, Monk and Cliff discuss the impact of their father's suicide, with Cliff encouraging Monk to let people love "all of him".

 At the awards ceremony, Fuck is announced as the winner.
 Monk goes onstage and says he has a confession to make.
 The film cuts to black, and the events shown are revealed to have been Monk's screenplay based on his experiences, written for Wiley's production company as an alternative to the Fuck film adaptation.
 In reality, Monk quietly left the ceremony and is still estranged from Coraline.
 Wiley likes the screenplay but asks Monk to change the ambiguous ending.

 Monk proposes an ending with him running away from the ceremony to apologize to Coraline, but Wiley says it feels too much like a romantic comedy.
-Monk then suggests one where police, believing Monk to be wanted criminal "Stagg", fatally shoot him at the ceremony.
+Monk then suggests one where police, believing Monk to be a wanted criminal, fatally shoot him at the ceremony.
 Much to Monk's dismay, Wiley loves it and the film moves into production.
 Monk drives away with Cliff after he and one of Wiley's actors, playing a plantation slave, acknowledge each other.